agshin25/quize-builder/frontend/README.md

 # Start the development server (port 3000 by default)
 $ npm run dev

+# Start the development server with a custom port (e.g., 3002)
+$ npm run dev -- --port 3002

 # Build the app for production
 $ npm run build